domino roasted sweet potatoes

 4 sprigs thyme, plus 2 tablespoons thyme leaves for garnish

 Place in the oven and bake for 60 – 70 minutes.
 Check on the sweet potatoes several times while they are baking.
 Tilt the baking dish, dip your brush in the butter mixture, and brush the tops of the sweet potatoes.
-Roast until the sweet potatoes are cooked through and the edges are a rich golden brown.
+Roast until sweet potatoes are cooked through and the edges are a rich golden brown.
+Sprinkle with fresh thyme leaves and serve.